4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 		- Segment delivery aka packet loss
 		- Integrity of data in segments aka out of order packets

-### Mux/Demux

-Pretty simple stuff.
-IP points to the HOST.
-Ports point to the PROCESS/SOCKET
-- Handle data from multiple sockets, add transport header
-	- Demux-ed using port numbers
-	- **Connectionless-Multiplexing requires**
-		- Sockets have unique identifiers
-		- each segment have special fields that indicate the socket to which the segment is to be delivered
-		- special fields are the src port num and the dest port num
-	- **Connectionless-Demux requires**
-		- Each datagram to have src IP and dest IP
-			- Each segement within has a src Port and dest Port
-	- **Connection-Oriented Mux requires**
-		- Used by TCP
-			- Establishes a connection first before transmission
-		- 4-tuple Data {srcIP, destIP, srcPort, destPort}
-	- **Connection-Oriented DeMux requires**
-		- 4tuple data to determine appropriate socket
-			- Used 4tuple as multiple connections can share the same socket
-			- Different IP's using the same port can be differentiated
-			- Different Ports used by the same IP can be differentiated

 ### Socket

 - A listening process is always running on the server